zaoyang/30-days-of-web-development/day-05/day-05.cq.md

 T>HTML is a markup language, not a programming language.
 Programming languages allow you to run a process or execute an action, which HTML does not do.

-Now that we have acquainted ourselves with HTML, tomorrow we'll get into it's syntax, i.e., how to write it.
+Now that we have acquainted ourselves with HTML, tomorrow we'll get into HTML's syntax, i.e., how to write it.